joachim-n/drupal-core-development-project/README.md

 Drupal core itself defines path repositories in its top-level composer.json.
 These need to be overridden in the project root composer.json so they point to inside the Drupal core git clone.

+## Limitations

+Most Drush commands work, but `drush cr` does *not*.
+To rebuild, install Devel module and use that instead.

+For a fix, see https://www.drupal.org/project/drupal/issues/1792310.

 ## Workarounds

 Several workarounds are necessary to make Drupal core work correctly when symlinked into the project: